sofibee/kindbodychallenge/README.md

-# README
+# Kindbody Patient Notes Ruby on Rails Portal

-This README would normally document whatever steps are necessary to get the application up and running.
+Follow these steps to get the

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+application up and running:

+1. Create tables with `rails db:migrate`
+According to the MVC structure, the app will create a ‘Patients’ and ‘Notes’ models with associated database tables.

+2. Populate database with `rake db:seed`

+3. Start up the web server with `rails server`

+4. Navigate to the app at  http://localhost:3000 in your browse